Associate Degree Nursing

 In addition to residency points, an applicant’s competitiveness is determined by national

-HESI A2 score that must be earned for admission consideration; these scores are converted
+score that must be earned for admission consideration; these scores are converted

 to points and used in the competitive process.
-Students scoring less than 70 on the
+Students scoring less than 60 on the TEAS will be required to enroll in Nursing Enhancement courses and pass the

-courses with a "C" or better each semester.
+Enhancement courses with a "C" or better each semester.

 After program admission and prior to the first day of class, students must obtain American Heart Association CPR certification.
-Students must provide proof of immunization for MMR.
+Students must provide proof of immunization for MMR and Varicella.
 A Mantoux Two-Step TB Skin Test is required prior to the first day of class.
 Drug screening will be scheduled after enrollment.
 Students must comply with influenza vaccination requirements of clinical agencies.
 Electronic textbooks are used for the nursing program.
 Software requirements and other information will be provided in the admissions notification.

 All students admitted into the program will be required to pay for fingerprinting and background checks, which will be performed after admission and prior to clinical laboratories.
 These fees will be attached as registration fees.
 There are certain convictions that will prevent an individual being eligible to participate in clinical experiences.
 If a student is unable to participate in clinical experiences, he/she will be dismissed from the program.
 For additional information, contact the program coordinator.

-There is not a separate application for the nursing program.
+is not a separate application for the nursing program.
 On the MCC admission application,

 applicants should mark Associate Degree Nursing as the program of interest.
 The admission